anteok/sanic_microservices/README.md

 Running
 -
 docker-compose could be used to run all together.
 Environment variables from config.env must be provided for every service if you want to build them separately.
-For local build in virtual environment you may need content from base directory as dependencies.
+For local build in virtual environment you may need content from ./base directory as dependencies.

 Summary